otagobioinformaticsspringschool/intro-git/docs/4_tracking_changes.md

     !!! terminal-2

         ```bash
-        $ git commit -m "Add some files about qc"
+        $ git commit -m "Add some beginnings of scripts"
         ```

 To recap, when we want to add changes to our repository,